liao961120/intra/main.md

 models).
 These VAR models are often employed more or less as data-driven, theory-free inferential devices, in which the researchers place no prior assumptions on the dynamical processes underlying change and measurement.
-We note the danger of such practices and also raise an often-ignored issue of *relating measurement to theory*.
-When a measure is assumed to measure *only* the targeted construct plus some random noise, the results of an analysis can never inform---and lead to further refinements of---the measurement.
-Since the validity of the measurement is *given* in the analysis, it cannot be touched [@bringmann2016].
-We illustrate this through a simple theory-driven analysis of change processes, in which the issue becomes magnified in a longitudinal setting.
-Through the analysis, it is shown that without explicit theoretical assumptions imposing constraints on how measurement and change processes might evolve and interact over time, the resulting inferred processes will inevitably conflate multiple untraceable sources of variation, obscuring the information that could be gained from statistical inference.
+We underscore the risks associated with such practices and emphasize the often-neglected issue of *connecting measurements to theory*---When a measurement is presumed to *cleanly* capture only the intended construct along with some random noise, the results of an analysis can never challenge, and therefore lead to refinements of, the measurement itself[@bringmann2016].
+We illustrate this through a simple theory-driven analysis of change processes, in which the *purity* of the measurement is not assumed.
+Through the analysis, it is shown that without explicit theoretical assumptions imposing constraints on how measurement and change processes might evolve and interact over time, the resulting inferred processes will inevitably conflate multiple untraceable sources of variation originating from measurement errors and unintended processes, obscuring the information that could be gained from statistical inference.

 Specifically, we are pointing to the importance of teasing out process variation from (pure) measurement errors.
 This is critical since change processes are